panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 10. Summary

-The object destructuring is a powerful feature to extract properties from an object and bind these values to variables.
+Object destructuring is a powerful feature to extract properties from an object and bind these values to variables.

-I like about object destructuring the concise syntax and the ability to extract multiple variables in one statement.
+I like object destructuring due to the concise syntax and the ability to extract multiple variables in one statement.

 *Have questions regarding object destructuring?
 Ask in a comment below!*